Death of Abu Bakr al-Baghdadi: Casualties

 Delta also killed a local Hurras al-Din commander, identified as Abu Muhammad al-Halabi, the owner of the house Baghdadi was staying at.
-An Iraqi intelligence official and Hisham al-Hashimi have stated to The Independent that Halabi was also a smuggler, which is why the ISIL head and his family utilized his services.
+An Iraqi intelligence official and Hisham al-Hashimi have stated to The Independent that Halabi was also a smuggler, which is why the IS head and his family utilized his services.
+According to Der Spiegel, Baghdadi's host was Salam Haj Deen an IS sympathizer.
 The inhabitants of the village stated that he was a sheep seller, but rarely interacted with his neighbors.
 His other alias is believed to be Abu Mohammed Salama and his corpse was flown away by Delta Force after the raid according to Barisha's inhabitants.
-He, along with some other Hurras al-Din members, is also suspected to have been part of a pro-ISIL faction.
+He, along with some other Hurras al-Din members, is also suspected to have been part of a pro-IS faction.

 Based on a receipt book of ISIL found by associates of former American intelligence official Asaad Almohammad, analysts have stated that Baghdadi was paying the members of the group in exchange for hiding him.
-According to the receipt book, ISIL paid at least $67,000 to them from early 2017 to mid-2018, including $7,000 in summer 2018 to prepare bases for ISIL fighters from "al-Khair province", hinting that they helped in smuggling ISIL members.
-Aymenn Jawad Al-Tamimi pointed to the fact that the two groups were enemies, citing a warning by Hurras al-Din to its members in February 2019 to avoid contact with ISIL and the latter issuing the similar statement about the former in July.
+According to the receipt book, IS paid at least $67,000 to them from early 2017 to mid-2018, including $7,000 in summer 2018 to prepare bases for IS fighters from "al-Khair province", hinting that they helped in smuggling IS members.
+Aymenn Jawad Al-Tamimi pointed to the fact that the two groups were enemies, citing a warning by Hurras al-Din to its members in February 2019 to avoid contact with IS and the latter issuing the similar statement about the former in July.
 However, Tamimi also said that some of the receipts might be fabrications, except the ones from March to July 2018 that he was shown.